matthewfaw/vim-setup/README.md

 The following plugins aren't required, but are quite nice to have:

 - jiangmiao/auto-pairs - https://github.com/jiangmiao/auto-pairs
-  - A nice plugin for auto-closing brackets.
-Works quite nicely
+  - A nice plugin for auto-closing brackets